yandex-cloud/terraform-provider-yandex/website/docs/r/dns_zone.html.markdown

 ## Import

-DNS recordset can be imported using this format:
+DNS zone can be imported using this format:

 ```
 $ terraform import yandex_dns_zone.zone1 {{zone_id}}